 If our stock price were not to increase, the stock options will not deliver any economic value because the options have an exercise price equal to our stock price on the date of grant and our equity incentive plans prohibit stock option repricing.
-The stock options and RSUs vest over four years to provide an additional retention incentive.
-In determining the size of the 2020 annual awards for all named executive officers, the compensation committee calibrated award values to encourage equity ownership and ensure a stable leadership team through the legacy Rubicon Project and Telaria Merger; specifically, the compensation committee (i) considered the increased scope of the executives' roles following the close of the merger and increased scale of Magnite and (ii) sought to continue to deliver annual equity grant values close to market level for 2020.
+The stock options and RSUs reflected in the table above vest over four years to provide an additional retention incentive.
+In determining the size of the 2021 annual awards for all named executive officers, the compensation committee calibrated award values to encourage equity ownership and ensure a stable leadership team through the SpotX transaction; specifically, the compensation committee (i) considered the increased scope of the executives' roles following the close of the transactions and increased scale of Magnite and (ii) sought to continue to deliver annual equity grant values close to market level for 2021.

-For 2020, the compensation committee determined that a portion of Mr. Barrett's annual equity grant would be made in the form of PSUs that would vest based on our TSR for the three-year period beginning on the grant date of the award relative to the TSRs of the companies in the Russell 2000 index over the same period.
-The Russell 2000 was chosen as the TSR comparator group because the compensation committee believes this index represents a reasonable investment alternative for shareholders considering investing in our business while requiring stable and robust performance outcomes.
-This PSU award, which was granted in April 2020 and has a target of 146,341 stock units, represented approximately 30% of the total fair value of Mr. Barrett's equity award for 2020 (as determined as of the grant date in accordance with generally accepted accounting principles).
+For 2021, the compensation committee determined that Mr. Barrret's annual PSU award would remain consistent with the award's design in 2020.
+Mr. Barrett's annual equity grant is made in the form of PSUs that vest based on our TSR for the three-year period beginning on the grant date of the award relative to the TSRs of the companies in the Russell 2000 index over the same period.
+The Russell 2000 was chosen as the TSR comparator group because the compensation committee believes this index represents a reasonable investment alternative for stockholders considering investing in our business while requiring stable and robust performance outcomes.
+This PSU award, which was granted in April 2021 and has a target of 26,291 stock units, represented approximately 30% of the total fair value of Mr. Barrett's annual equity award for 2021 (as determined as of the grant date in accordance with generally accepted accounting principles).
 The award is eligible to vest between 0% and 150% of the target number of units subject to the award based on the performance schedule below:

-Magnite Relative TSR Ranking Vesting % of Target

-vs. Russell 2000 Index Number of PSUs
+Magnite Relative TSR Ranking vs. Russell 2000 Index Vesting % of Target Number of PSUs

-80 th Percentile or Higher 150%
+80th Percentile or Higher 150%

-55 th Percentile 100%
+55th Percentile 100%

-20 th Percentile 25%
+20th Percentile 25%

-Below 20 th Percentile 0%
+Below 20th Percentile 0%